Save

 Rita Isbell, sister of Errol Lindsey, one of Jeffrey Dahmer’s victims, discusses the show in an essay published by Insider

-One thing is for sure: DAHMER raises many questions about what we watch and who we are.
+Of course, no one is in a position to answer all this pain.
+And that makes it all the more difficult to discuss and explore an equally controversial series.
+One thing is certain: DAHMER raises many questions about what we watch and who we are.
 And for the most part, they are uncomfortable questions.
-After all, the task of art has always been to raise questions rather than answers.
+After all, the task of art has always been to raise questions rather than provide answers.

-More monsters to come
+More Monsters to Come

-Initially conceived as a limited series, Netflix announced that it has expanded the Monster franchise with two more seasons, making it an anthology series.
+Originally conceived as a limited series, Netflix announced that it has expanded the Monster franchise with two more seasons, making it an anthology series.

 At the 80th Golden Globe Awards, Dahmer – Monster: The Jeffrey Dahmer Story received four nominations: Best Limited or Anthology Series, Best Actor for Evan Peters, Best Supporting Actress for Niecy Nash, and Best Supporting Actor for Richard Jenkins.

 Evan Peters won the award for Best Actor.
-During his acceptance speech, he declared: “Last and most importantly, I want to thank everyone out there who watched this show.
+During his acceptance speech, he stated: “Last and most importantly, I want to thank everyone out there who watched this show.
 It was a difficult one to make, a difficult one to watch.
 But I sincerely hope some good came out of it.”

 Lovingly Related Records